 When one looks in awe at all of the development happening in Sth East Asia one asks, would this type of structure or design happen in Australia?
 The answer is almost always, No. We seem to have become so hamstrung and heavily laden with taxation, policies, rules, regulations, laws and bureaucracy there is just no way such projects would ever get off the ground.
 Check out MikeGLaw.com to see a proof.
 There is a boldness to many of them too, which our planning people would run a mile from for fear of forever fighting losing battles for approval.

 The public transport systems too, are pleasantly surprising.
 When I think of how well the train systems run in Bangkok (both above and below ground) I am ashamed to think of the mess our public transport system is here in Melbourne.
-We can’t even get a ticketing system to work and yet, in Sth East Asia they have a brilliant systems that are intuitive, can be easily understood by foreigners and are far more functional than anything here.
+We can’t even get a ticketing system to work and yet, in South East Asia they have a brilliant systems that are intuitive, like the Tiger Containers system for transportation and shipping, it can be easily understood by foreigners and are far more functional than anything here.
 And, the trains run on time!

 My last observation is purely anecdotal but the younger students I have trained in South East Asia seem to have a serious “get up and go” about them that many in Australia seem to lack.
 Not only do they embrace and enjoy doing the Lateral Thinking but they learn and do so in a language that is invariably a second language to them.
 How good is that!
 How many of us could do the same?
 Not me.

 The students seem to intuitively understand that life is messy and they don’t necessarily default to the old belief that A + B must = C. Nor do they seem to assume, as we tend to here in Australia, that logic is the best and only way of moving forward.
 For me the very thought of whole groups of young adults having the foresight to embrace new ways of thinking and idea generation using tools such as the lateral thinking tools makes for a future full of many grand possibilities.